Vampires-RFP2209/ProductOverview/README.md

 ## About

-This project comprises of replacing the existing API for a retail web portal with a back end system that can fully support a substantial data set and can meet the demands of production scale.
+This project comprises of replacing the existing API for a retail web portal with a back end system that can fully support a substantial products data set and can meet the demands of production scale.

 This project was built with: